molgenis/molgenis-service-armadillo/README.md

 ## Docker images

-Armadillo 3 docker images are available
+For testing, Armadillo 3 docker images are also available as docker image.
+These run in 'development' profile.

 - release at https://hub.docker.com/r/molgenis/molgenis-armadillo
 - snapshot builds from pull requests at https://hub.docker.com/r/molgenis/molgenis-armadillo-snapshot